Swapan Dasgupta: Politics

 Dasgupta started as a Trotskite during college but became a Thatcherite in England; since then, he has self-identified with centre-right politics.
-Dasgupta has been active in national politics since the early 90s as a member of the Bharatiya Janata Party (BJP); he believed in the potential of the Mandal Commission recommendations and the Ram Rath Yatra to forge a common Hindu identity.
+Dasgupta has been active in national politics, especially as a political commentator in English dailies, since the early 90s as a member of the Bharatiya Janata Party (BJP).
+By 1996, he supported the Ram Rath Yatra to forge a common Hindu identity.
+He claimed that "the BJP's positions on Ayodhya were forced upon it by the passions of its Hindu constituency."
+Later, he had also come in support of the Mandal Commission recommendations.
+However, in a 1990 article for the Times of India, Dasgupta called the Mandal Commission "a grotesque caricature of Hinduism."

 Mushirul Hasan, writing in 1997, held him the chief spokesperson of BJP in the English language press.
 In the early 2000s, Dasgupta blogged:

 The Right is an endangered community in India's English-language media.
 I happen to be one of the few to have retained a precarious toe-hold in the mainstream media.

-Throughout these years, Dasgupta emphasized the value of English in reaching out to the elites — who were allegedly mass-committed to the left-liberal cause — and winning them over towards Hindutva; he was one of the most fierce critics of the pro-vernacular policies followed by the communist government of West Bengal.
+Throughout these years, Dasgupta emphasised the value of the English language in reaching out to the elites, who were allegedly mass-committed to the left-liberal cause, and winning them over towards Hindutva; he was one of the most fierce critics of the pro-vernacular policies followed by the communist government of West Bengal.

 Legislation

 In April 2016, the incumbent BJP government nominated Dasgupta to the Rajya Sabha as an eminent personality in literature; his term would have continued till 2022.
-However, in 2021, Dasgupta resigned from Rajya Sabha to contest the Legislative Assembly election in West Bengal for BJP from Tarakeswar; he lost by over 7000 votes.
+However, in 2021, Dasgupta resigned from Rajya Sabha to contest the Legislative Assembly election in West Bengal for BJP from Tarakeswar; he lost by 7,484 votes.
 A month later, Dasgupta was renominated to the Rajya Sabha for the remainder of his original term — opposition politicians and constitutional scholars questioned the legal soundness of the renomination.

+He contested in 2026 West Bengal Legislative Assembly election for BJP from Rashbehari Assembly constituency and won by a margin of 20,865 votes.

+On 1 June 2026, he was sworn in as a Cabinet Minister of West Bengal, along with twelve other members.

 Reception

 Meera Nanda finds Dasgupta among India's most prominent center-right public intellectuals.
-Arvind Tajagopal found Dasgupta among the most vocal enthusiasts for the spread of Hindutva in English language press in the 80s.
+Arvind Rajagopal found Dasgupta among the most vocal enthusiasts for the spread of Hindutva in English language press in the 80s.
 Scholars have located parallels between his writings and the thought school of Hindu nationalist organisations.